 What fitness businesses should do during the coronavirus outbreak

 The health of your members is your number one priority.
-However with new measures and restrictions in place due to the coronavirus outbreak, the health of your fitness business might be causing you concern too.
-Studios, gyms and trainers are going to find the next few months particularly challenging.
+However with new measures and restrictions in place due to the second-wave of the coronavirus outbreak, the health of your fitness business might be causing you increasing concern too.
+Studios, gyms and trainers have had a challenging year.

-You may have to prepare yourself for requests for cancellations, a drop in sales, and a drop in package repurchases.
-In this article we’ll outline the best ways to stay engaged with your members when they are unable to visit your facility and how to avoid losses in this tricky time.
+In 2020 you’ve dealt with requests for cancellations, a drop in sales, and a drop in package repurchases.
+But we aren’t in the clear just yet.
+As a second-wave threatens to disrupt our industry all over again, many fitness professionals are struggling to find the best ways to cope.
+In this article, we’ll outline the best ways to stay engaged with your members when they are unable to visit your facility and how to avoid losses in this difficult time.

 How to engage members outside your gym or studio

-Around the world, gyms, studios and health clubs have been ordered to close their doors.
+Around the world, gyms, studios and health clubs have been ordered to close their doors once again.
+This may or may not be impacting your right now.
+But either way, members are becoming less willing and/or able to spend time in your facility.
 This means that many people will have to work out at home in order to reduce the risk of spreading the virus.
 For you, that means getting creative with the way that you connect with and engage members outside your gym or studio to ensure you don’t lose their business.
 Luckily, the internet, social media and digital platforms make this easier to do than ever.

 Embrace the virtual workout trend